basecamp/handbook/international-travel-guide.md

 - If you're detained or encounter some other serious customs headache, contact our attorney directly: (get name and phone number from Jonathan).
 Customs and Border Protection (CBP) is not required to allow you to contact an attorney, but Jonathan is your first call if possible.
-- 1Password
+- 1Password:
     - Check that your personal 1Password vault doesn't have any work logins.
 If it does, move them to the Box Products team vault instead.
 You have a personal vault inside the Box Products team which is perfect for those logins.
     - Turn on Travel Mode.
 Go to https://box-products.1password.com/profile and click Enable Travel Mode.
     - Open 1Password on each device you're traveling with (laptop, phone, iPad, etc) so it can wipe its data while it's in Travel Mode.
-- Open 1Password on each device you're traveling with (laptop, phone, iPad, etc) so it can wipe its data while it's in Travel Mode.
-- Email apps
+- Email apps:
   - If you use an email app rather than Gmail in your browser, remove the @boxproducts.com account.
   - Clear browser cookies, logging you out of all work sites.
 - Laptops: Clear cookies in Chrome, Safari, etc.
 - [iOS](https://support.apple.com/en-us/HT201265): Settings > Safari > Clear History and Website Data
 - [Android](https://support.google.com/chrome/answer/95647?co=GENIE.Platform%3DAndroid&hl=en): Chrome > Settings >
   Privacy > Clear browsing data.
 Check Cookies and site data; uncheck all the other items. > Clear data.
-- Box Products source code.
+- Box Products source code:
   - Make an encrypted archive of your Box Products git repos so you can download and restore it after you're through customs.
   - Delete all Box Products source code from your laptop.
-- Other sensitive documents.
+- Other sensitive documents:
   - Same deal as source code.
 Make an encrypted backup and remove from your laptop.
-- Dropbox
+- Dropbox:
   - Log out of Dropbox and disconnect.
-- Touch ID (optional)
+- Touch ID (optional):
   - Unlocking your device can be compelled at US border crossings, but other countries may be less intrusive, so it may make sense to make your device a little harder to unlock.
-- Disable Touch ID on your phone, tablet, and laptop.
+- Disable Touch ID / Face ID on your phone, tablet, and laptop.
 Require a passcode/password to unlock.

 ## Checklist: At Customs

 - Have your passport, ESTA, invitation letter, and hotel address ready.
 - Ensure your devices are charged up and turned on.
 Customs may balk at a bricked phone or laptop.
 - Common questions:
 - Purpose of your visit?
-Here for a business meeting in Chicago
+Here for a business meeting in Dallas
 - Here to do work?
 Nope!
 Here on business, meeting with Box Products.
 - Where are you staying?
-Hampton Inn & Suites Colleyville DFW West 5300 State Hwy 121, Colleyville, TX 76034 +1 817 318
+Hampton Inn & Suites Colleyville DFW West 5300 State Hwy 121, Colleyville, TX 76034 +1 817 318  5000.

-5000.

 - Be straighforward and truthful.
 You're legit!
 No need to be cagey or misleading.